spantaleev/matrix-docker-ansible-deploy/docs/prerequisites.md

 To install Matrix services using this Ansible playbook, you need:

+## Your local computer

+- The [Ansible](http://ansible.com/) program.
+It's used to run this playbook and configures your server for you.
+Take a look at [our guide about Ansible](ansible.md) for more information, as well as [version requirements](ansible.md#supported-ansible-versions) and alternative ways to run Ansible.

+- the [passlib](https://passlib.readthedocs.io/en/stable/index.html) Python library.
+On most distros, you need to install some `python-passlib` or `py3-passlib` package, etc.

+- [`git`](https://git-scm.com/) is the recommended way to download the playbook. `git` may also be required on the server if you will be [self-building](self-building.md) components.

+- [`just`](https://github.com/casey/just) for running `just roles`, `just update`, etc. (see [`justfile`](../justfile)), although you can also run these commands manually

+- Strong password (random strings) generator.
+The playbook often requires you to create a strong password and use it for settings on `vars.yml`, components, etc. As any tools should be fine, this playbook has adopted [`pwgen`](https://linux.die.net/man/1/pwgen) (running `pwgen -s 64 1`).
+[Password Tech](https://pwgen-win.sourceforge.io/), formerly known as "PWGen for Windows", is available as free and open source password generator for Windows.
+Generally, using a random generator available on the internet is not recommended.

 ## Server

 - (Recommended) An **x86** server ([What kind of server specs do I need?](faq.md#what-kind-of-server-specs-do-i-need)) running one of these operating systems that make use of [systemd](https://systemd.io/):